 Take into account general liability insurance

 General liability insurance can help pay for legal costs if you face risks for trademark infringement, including

 - If you lose the case, settlements, or judgments.

-5. Keep a record of your results.
-In the event of a disagreement, timestamps and documentation can be used to back up your claim.
+In the event of a disagreement, timestamps and documentation help to back up your claim.
 If you can offer documentation proving when you registered your trademark, it may be helpful if a fresher firm sues you.
 It can also come in helpful if you need to sue another company for trademark infringement.
 You may save time, money, and the trouble of renaming your company by investing some time and money upfront to search for potential trademark disputes.

 To make an inquiry, visit TMReady (Formerly – The Trademark Search Company).